Raigarak/Twitter-Image-Bot/README.md

 # TwitterImageBot

-The bot download images from any subreddits and from wallhaven defined in the `config.json` file.
+The bot download images from any subreddits and from wallhaven's rest api end points defined in the `config.json` file.
 After, it'll upload it to your twitter account and the image file will be deleted.

 **Setup** -
 Request your own api key from Twitter developer portal.